Skip to main content

 Our investment

-The CEFC has committed $72 million in debt finance to Canadian Solar’s 260 MW (AC) portfolio as part of a syndicate of lenders.
-The finance delivers major new investment into NSW renewable energy and showcases the next wave of innovation in solar technology.
+The CEFC committed $74.4 million in debt finance in 2020 to Canadian Solar as part of a syndicate of lenders.
+The finance delivered major new investment into NSW renewable energy and showcased the next wave of innovation in solar technology.

 our impact